jrblevin/markdown-mode/README.md

     The usual Emacs commands can be used to move by defuns (top-level major definitions).
-In markdown-mode, a defun is a section.
-As usual, <kbd>C-M-a</kbd> will move the point to the beginning of the current or preceding defun, <kbd>C-M-e</kbd> will move to the end of the current or following defun, and <kbd>C-M-h</kbd> will put the region around the entire defun.
+In markdown-mode, a defun is a section and its subsections--in other words, a subtree.
+As usual, <kbd>C-M-a</kbd> will move the point to the beginning of the current or preceding defun, <kbd>C-M-e</kbd> will move to the end of the current or following defun, and <kbd>C-M-h</kbd> will mark the entire defun.
+Likewise, <kbd>C-x n d</kbd> will narrow to the defun and
+    <kbd>C-x n w</kbd> will widen, as usual.

   * Movement by Plain Text Blocks: <kbd>C-M-{</kbd> and <kbd>C-M-}</kbd>